 Tom uses maths every day to run his business.
 For example, he calculates cashflow, profits, turnover, projections, how much stock to buy and how many people to hire.

 He also saves a lot of money by being able to do his business accounting himself!
 Without his knowledge of maths, Tom wouldn't be able to keep his business running smoothly.

-What to expect if you want to manage your own restaurant
+What to expect if you want to be restaurant owner

 - Salary: Widely variable ranging from £18,000 to £45,000 or more